We may earn affiliate commissions for the recommended products. Learn more.

 For example, a Bing redirect hijacker only redirects search queries through Microsoft's Bing search engine, but it can be modified to display unwanted ads on Bing.
 The risk level is low.

 On the other hand, the Conduit toolbars collected private information and shared it with third parties.
-Sounds bad?
-It gets worse.
-Its Conduit Search Protect program blocked all attempts at restoring browser settings to the default to ensure malware stays there as long as possible.
-It could even modify essential Windows boot files preventing the OS from powering up if Conduit was removed.
-The risk level is extremely high.
+The Conduit Search Protect program prevented users from restoring their browser settings to default, keeping malware in place.
+It could even change important Windows boot files, stopping the operating system from starting if Conduit was uninstalled.
+The risks are very high.

 Then there's the good-old Babylon Toolbar that came uninvited with Babylon's translation software.
 It modifies the default homepage and switches the search engine to isearch(.)babylon(.)com, which collects user search queries, and displays ads and sponsored links.